jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 df_norm.popularity = df_norm.popularity.astype(int)
 ```

-We took logarithm of danceability to see the change in corealation.
+We took the logarithm of danceability in order to see the change in correlation.

 ```
 df_rem['danceability_log2'] = np.log2(df_rem['danceability'])
 df_rem['danceability_log10'] = np.log10(df_rem['danceability'])
 ```

+We opted to normalize our data using the MinMaxScaler().
 ```
 scaler = MinMaxScaler()
 df_norm = pd.DataFrame(scaler.fit_transform(modified_df), columns=modified_df.columns)